ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

 In mathematical notation Merkle proof verification looks like this: `H(proof_n, H(proof_n-1, H(proof_n-2, ...
 H(proof_1, H(proof_0, value))...)))`.
 This code implements it.

 ## Merkle proofs and rollups don't mix

 Merkle proofs don't work well with [rollups](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/).
 The reason is that rollups write all the transaction data on L1, but process on L2.
 The cost to send a Merkle proof with a transaction averages to 638 gas per layer (currently a byte in call data costs 16 gas if it isn't zero, and 4 if it is zero).
 If we have 1024 words of data, a Merkle proof requires ten layers, or a total of 6380 gas.

-Looking for example at [Optimism](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m), at writing L1 gas costs about 100 gwei and L2 gas costs 0.001 gwei (that is the normal price, it can rise with congestion).
+Looking for example at [Optimism](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m), writing L1 gas costs about 100 gwei and L2 gas costs 0.001 gwei (that is the normal price, it can rise with congestion).
 So for the cost of one L1 gas we can spend a hundred thousand gas on L2 processing.
 Assuming we don't overwrite storage, this means that we can write about five words to storage on L2 for the price of one L1 gas.
 For a single Merkle proof we can write the entire 1024 words to storage (assuming they can be calculated on chain to begin with, rather than provided in a transaction) and still have most of the gas left over.

 ## Conclusion

-In real life you might never implement Merkle trees on your own, there are well known and audited libraries you can use and generally speaking it is best not to implement cryptographic primitives on your own.
+In real life you might never implement Merkle trees on your own.
+There are well known and audited libraries you can use and generally speaking it is best not to implement cryptographic primitives on your own.
 But I hope that now you understand Merkle proofs better and can decide when they are worth using.

 Note that while Merkle proofs preserve *integrity*, they do not preserve *availability*.
 Knowing that nobody else can take your assets is small consolation if the data storage decides to disallow access and you can't construct a Merkle tree to access them either.
 So Merkle trees are best used with some kind of decentralized storage, such as IPFS.